 Our recognized premium revenue for the Alignment Health Plan is subject to a minimum annual MLR of 85%.
 The MLR represents medical costs as a percentage of premium revenue.
 The Code of Federal Regulations defines what specifically constitutes medical expenses and premium revenue for the MLR test, and if the minimum MLR is not met, we are required to remit a portion of the premiums back to the federal government.
 The amount remitted, if any, is recognized as an adjustment to premium revenues in the consolidated statement of operations.
-There were no amounts payable for the MLR test as of December 31, 2019 or 2020 or as of March 31, 2020 or 2021.
+There were no amounts payable for the MLR test as of December 31, 2019 or 2020.